 Building New Boundaries

 By far, learning how to set boundaries has been the most challenging yet rewarding part of my recovery.
-I'm much better at saying "No." Accepting help is still a work in progress.
+I'm getting better at saying "No." Accepting help is still a work in progress.